 Using Delegation to Multiply Your Productivity

 Delegation clears your plate of urgent-but-not-important items.
-Use a platform to create tasks, set timelines, and assign work to others so you can protect time for high-value work.
+Use a platform to create tasks, set timelines, and assign work to others so you can protect time for high-value effort.

 Technology, used intentionally, is a powerful ally.
-For more ideas on tools, see our guide to the best AI productivity tools and ADHD-specific time-management resources.
+For more ideas on tools, see our guide to the best AI productivity tools at /guides/ai-productivity-tools and ADHD-specific time-management resources at /resources/adhd-time-management.

-Ready to put these ideas into practice?
-Fluidwave gives you a framework to break down projects, clarify priorities, and delegate efficiently.
-Start building a procrastination-proof system at https://fluidwave.com.
+Use Fluidwave to break down projects, clarify priorities, and delegate efficiently at https://fluidwave.com.

 Q: What’s one habit I can start today to stop procrastinating?

-A: Do a five-minute micro-task: choose one tiny step on a project and complete it.
-Small wins build momentum.
+A: Pick a five-minute micro-task and complete it.
+Small wins build momentum and reduce avoidance.

 Q: How do I know which tasks to delegate?

-A: Delegate anything in the Urgent & Not Important quadrant or tasks that don’t require your unique expertise.
+A: Delegate anything that’s urgent but not important or tasks that don’t require your unique expertise.

 Focus on What Matters.